veeambestpractise/best-practices-guide/resource_planning/backup_from_storage_snapshots_nimble.md

 the [3-2-1 rule](https://www.veeam.com/blog/how-to-follow-the-3-2-1-backup-rule-with-veeam-backup-replication.html).
 It is however a great complement to traditional backups to achieve lower RPO, in case the primary storage array is still available, when a restore is needed.

+##### Note.
+It is recommended by the vendor that volumes should be in individual Volume Collections.
+  Please verify Nimble Volume Collections configuration before running the snapshot-only job, otherwise it may not operate properly- for example, replicate more data than expected.

 ## Snapshot replication